 Soros began his philanthropy in 1979, giving scholarships to black South Africans under apartheid.
 In the 1980s, he helped promote the open exchange of ideas in Communist Hungary; after the fall of the Berlin Wall, he sought to strengthen democratic practice and institutions across East and Central Europe.

-With the Cold War over, he expanded his philanthropy to the United States, Africa, Latin America, and Asia, supporting a vast array of new efforts to create more accountable, transparent, and democratic societies.
+With the Cold War over, he extended his philanthropy to the United States, and to Africa, Asia, and Latin America, supporting a vast array of new efforts to create more accountable, transparent, and democratic societies.

 Nine facts about the Open Society Foundations: